FlorenceT2023/chat-application_v2/README.md

 # chat-application_v2

 This is the second version of my AdvancedJS project where all the modules are up to date.
-It is a fun yet simple chat application designed to be more aesthetically pleasing.
+It is a fun yet simple chat application designed to be more aesthetically pleasing and using PedroTech's tutorial as a basis for the application, I have added a additional quality of life improvements to the app so the end user can send and receive messages efficiently.

 ## Description
 <img src="ChatScreenshot.PNG" alt="picture of sample chatbox" height="300" width="200">